expfactory/expfactory/paper/paper.md

  - Any strategy to capture experiments must allow for flexibility in terms of the libraries (e.g., JavaScript-based or other) that are required.
  - The final product should be easy to deploy exactly as the creator intended.

-The early version of the Experiment Factory [CITE] offered a small set of Python tools to generate local, static batteries from a massive, single repository of paradigms, but unfortunately was severely limited.
+The early version of the Experiment Factory [Sochat2016-pu] did a good job to develop somewhat modular paradigms, and offered a small set of Python tools to generate local, static batteries from a single repository.
+Unfortunately, it was severely limited in its ability to scale, and provide reproducible deployments via linux containers [Merkel2014-da].
 The experiments were required to conform to specific set of software, the lack of containerization meant that installation was challenging and error prone, and importantly, it did not meet the complete set of goals outlined above.
-While the `expfactory-docker` [CITE] image offered a means to deploy to Amazon Mechanical Turk, it required substantial setup and was primarily developed to meet the specific needs of one lab.
+While the `expfactory-docker` [noauthor_undated-pi, Sochat2016-pu] image offered a means to deploy to Amazon Mechanical Turk, it required substantial setup and was primarily developed to meet the specific needs of one lab.

 # The Experiment Factory (v2.0)